juliafei/Instastructure/README.md

 # Instastructure

-**Instastructure** is an app that lets the user report infrastructural problems to the appropriate municipal organization, so that they can fix it... instantly!
+**Instastructure** is an app that lets the user report infrastructural problems to the appropriate organization, so that they can fix it... instantly!
 Includes, descriptions, pictures, and locations of issues.

 ## User Stories